This Step: Practice Driving

 Practice Driving in Oregon

 Your provisional instruction permit allows you to sharpen your driving skills under the supervision of a licensed driver.
-Hold the permit for a minimum of six months before making a road test appointment.
+Hold the permit for a minimum of 6 months before making a road test appointment.
 During this time be sure to adhere to the state's driving restrictions.

 A) Know Your Learner's Permit Restrictions

 - You may only drive when accompanied in the front seat by a licensed driver 21 years old or older

 - You must carry your permit on you whenever behind the wheel

 Unlike many other states, there are no passenger restrictions.